Exo-MDR-CD2000/Week2-Book-Catalog-Bootstrap/README.md

 ## Usage

-Click on the deployed site link on the bottom or towards the right hand side of the repository.

-You can also clone the repository into your directory of choice and run:
+Clone the repository into your directory of choice and open a new terminal window.
+NPM modules for Bootstrap must be installed by typing:

 - `npm install` via the command line
 - Use the Live Server extension in VS Code to host the site locally (or use your preferred method of choice).